Agentpoint/backblaze-b2/README.md

 This version works with both master key and application key, and version 2 (look below).

+This fork of the [original library](https://github.com/obregonco/backblaze-b2) is modified by [Agentpoint](https://www.agentpoint.com.au/) to add Guzzle 7 support needed for Laravel 8.x

 ## Example

 This is just a short example, full examples to come on the wiki.